CONGENITAL ERYTHROPOIETIC PORPHYRIA

 Individuals with CEP may not have all of the problems described in this leaflet as the severity of the condition varies.
-Usually, the disease presents with symptoms or signs soon after birth or in early childhood, but sometimes onset of disease is delayed until the teenage years or early adulthood.
+Usually, the condition presents with symptoms or signs soon after birth or in early childhood, but sometimes the onset of symptoms is not until the teenage years or early adulthood.

-The skin is very sensitive to light, especially direct sunlight, it may cause blisters or ulcers, which heal to leave scars.
-This most commonly happens at sun-exposed sites, for example the backs of the hands, the face, ears and nose; the eyes may also be sensitive to bright sunlight or artificial light that can cause ulcers and scarring.
-With time, some patients lose their eyelashes, making their eyes easily irritated by small particles of dust and fibre.
+The skin is very sensitive to light, especially direct sunlight, it may cause blisters or ulcers, which heal and leave scars.
+This most commonly happens where the skin is exposed to the sun, for example the backs of the hands, the face, ears and nose.
+The eyes may also be sensitive to bright sunlight or artificial light that can cause ulcers and scarring.
+Some patients may eventually lose their eyelashes, making their eyes easily irritated by small particles of dust and fibre.

-Increased fragility of sun-exposed skin can lead to scarring and disfigurement on affected skin such as the face (the ears, nose, mouth) and the hands.
+Increased fragility of sun-exposed skin can lead to scarring and disfigurement on affected skin such as the face, (ears, nose, mouth)and the hands.

 Anaemia, which varies in severity, is common in CEP.
 Anaemia develops because porphyrin damages red blood cells leading to tiredness, shortness of breath following minimal exertion and skin pallor.

 The spleen, which normally removes damaged red blood cells, can gradually enlarge and cause worsening of the anaemia and a reduction in the number of platelets (the blood cells that help to form blood clots to stop bleeding) and white cells in the blood (the blood cells that fight infections).
 This can lead to an increased risk of bleeding (such as repeated nose bleeds) and infections.

 CEP can occasionally cause thinning of the bones (osteoporosis), which can lead to bone fractures following minor injury.